cGPA Calculation for 2019/2020 Application Cycle

 Meeting the minimum cGPA and MCAT scores for application does not guarantee admission to the Doctor of Medicine Program.
 We encourage our applicants to have an alternate career path in mind as the number of qualified applicants exceeds the number of positions we have available in our program.

-MCAT scores must be released and verified within the Secondary Medicine Application by the October 1, 2018 deadline.
-As such, the last testing date we will accept for the 2018/2019 application cycle is August 25, 2018.
-You must release your scores to us via the THx system on the AAMC website.
-Please note that we are only accepting scores from the MCAT2015; scores from January 2015 or earlier will not be accepted.
+MCAT scores must be released and verified within the Secondary Medicine Application by the October 1, 2019 11:59:59PM MST deadline.
+As such, the last testing date we will accept for the 2019/2020 application cycle is August 31, 2019.
+You must release your scores to us via the THx system on the AAMC website by this deadline.
+Please note that we are only accepting scores from the MCAT2015; scores from test dates prior to January 1, 2015 will not be accepted.
 If there is a discrepancy between the information you provide to us and that available from AAMC we will contact you through your UAlberta email account to correct this prior to the October 1 deadline.

 The MCAT2015 is comprised of four sections: